axtex/genfolio/README.md

 # genfolio

 Sign in with GitHub.
-Get a beautiful, AI-written portfolio page in seconds — no manual editing required.
+Get a clean, AI-written portfolio page in seconds — no manual editing required.

 ## Live demo